sjtuyinjie/Ground-Challenge/README.md

 Our dataset comprises 36 trajectories with diverse corner cases such as aggressive motion, severe occlusion, changing illumination, few textures, pure rotation, motion blur, wheel suspension, etc. Some state-of-the-art SLAM algorithms are tested on our dataset, showing that these systems are seriously drifting and even failing on specific sequences.
 We will release the dataset and relevant materials upon paper publication to benefit the research community.

-## MAIN CONTRIBUTIONS:

-* We collect a novel visual SLAM dataset for ground robots with a rich pool of sensors in diverse environments both indoors and outdoors.
-Particularly, the dataset covers a series of challenging sequences for sensor failures and specific movement patterns.
-*  State-of-the-art SLAM algorithms of different settings are tested on our benchmark.
-And the results indicate these systems are not robust enough for situations such as sensor failures.
-* To facilitate the research on corner cases of robot navigation, we will release the dataset with ground truth trajectories and the configuration file of each tested algorithm upon paper publication.